dxw/playbook/src/work-we-do/sales.md

 organisation's leaders on how their teams could be restructured, or on what their digital strategy could be.

-With the development of dxw's strategy team, we are increasingly targeting more strategy-shaped opportunities, to help our clients prepare for, or improve the delivery of digital projects.

 We also help clients host some of the services that we build, and by selling subscription-based products that are related to the rest of our work.